What is Total Debt Servicing Ratio?

 There are ways to avoid the TDSR especially if you are refinancing owner-occupied housing loans.
 This means that you can still seek refinancing of home loans if you are having problems with your income later on, without considering the 60 percent TDSR set in Singapore.

-You can also do away with the TDSR if your loan obligations are already past the 60 percent mark, provided that existing properties are sold, you have no other properties and no existing property loans, and you meet the criteria from lenders.
+You can also do away with the TDSR if your loan obligations are already past the 60 percent mark, provided that existing properties are sold, you have no other properties and no existing property loans, and you meet the criteria from financial institutions.